OSGeo/PROJ/docs/source/operations/transformations/affine.rst

 .. versionadded:: 6.0.0

-The affine transformation applies translation and scaling/rotation terms on the x,y,z coordinates, and translation and scaling on the temporal cordinate.
+The affine transformation applies translation and scaling/rotation terms on the x,y,z coordinates, and translation and scaling on the temporal coordinate.

 +---------------------+----------------------------------------------------------+
 | **Alias**           | affine                                                   |